 Actually, no, it’s not.
-If you’re not done by now, you missed the boat.
+If you’re not done by then, you’ve missed the boat.

-I didn’t.
-It’s a somewhat facetious response to a call I received yesterday asking us if we could “do a last-minute year-end mailer.”
-Yes, really.
-Just before Thanksgiving.
+I remember receiving a call asking us if we could “do a last-minute year-end mailer” just before Thanksgiving.

-We usually recommend preparing for year-end in September, but since this isn’t the first last-minute call we’ve received this month, I suppose a new strategy is in order.
-So this year, I am recommending you prepare for the end of 2020 in the beginning — in January.
-Because it seems like if you don’t, you will simply never get around to it.
+For now, we usually recommend preparing for year-end in August or September, but since this isn’t the first last-minute call we’ve received, I suppose a new strategy is in order.
+So going forward, I am recommending you prepare for year-end giving between January and August.
+Because if you don’t, you will simply never get around to it.
 Besides, just imagine how you’ll feel when September-October rolls around:

 You will be able to enjoy the fact that the simple task of getting that mailer together is already dealt with.